cybertraining-dsc/fa20-523-307/project/project.md

 The date column is a column that is needed to track the amount of tweets per month and year.
 In the column, the timestamp and the date are combined so this need to be separated in several ways.
 The first being separating the date from the timestamp into its own column.
 This is followed up by separating the date into 4 columns for day, month, year and month-year in order to track tweets based on specified criteria.

 After graphing the amount of tweets per year, the observation is that 2016 and 2020 have a low tweet count.
 The reminder is that the data starts in November 2016 making 2016 have two months of data compared to 2020 with only one month being January.
 From 2017 through 2019, we can see that the amount of tweets increases by almost a thousand every year.
 The tweets per month tell a different story.
 The amount varies greatly over the years with the greatest amount being near the end of 2016 and the beginning of 2017.
+The sentiment of the tweets show that a majority of the tweets are a little skewed to the right of the graph.
+This shows that may of the President tweets are positive in some aspect as well as have a personal opinion, emotion or judgement.

 ![Figure 1: Number of Tweets per Year](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-307/main/project/images/year_tweets.png)